William Bonin: Early life

 During his military service, Bonin completed a General Equivalency Diploma, and served as a cook for four months in Alaska.
-He was arrested for theft on October 25, 1967, but the charges were dropped due to his imminent deployment to Vietnam.
+He was arrested for theft on October 25, 1967, but the charges were dropped due to his imminent deployment to Vietnam, amidst the Vietnam War.
 Stationed in Phu Loi Base Camp, he served five months of active duty in the 205th Assault Support Helicopter Unit as an aerial gunner, logging over 700 hours of combat and patrol time.
+He is known to have risked his own life on one occasion while under enemy fire to save a wounded fellow airman.
+For this act, Bonin received a medal in recognition of his gallantry, among other medals.
+Bonin later claimed that he had consensual sex with women and men in Vietnam, and once, a man in Hong Kong.
+He also later confessed to sexually assaulting two soldiers under his command at gunpoint, around the 1968 Tet Offensive.
 Bonin later claimed that his wartime experiences instilled misanthropic beliefs.
-Despite this, he is known to have risked his own life on one occasion while under enemy fire to save a wounded fellow airman.
-For this act, Bonin received a medal in recognition of his gallantry, among other medals.
-Bonin said he engaged in allegedly consensual relations with four young girls, and had a "number of homosexual encounters" in Vietnam, and once in Hong Kong.
-He also confessed to sexually assaulting two soldiers under his command at gunpoint, around the time of the Tet Offensive.

 Bonin served nearly three years, before receiving an honorable discharge on October 25, 1968, at age 21.

+1968–1969: Life after the military

 Upon returning home, he discovered that Linda, who had given birth to their son, had left him to marry another man.
-The end of their relationship reportedly left him extremely frustrated.
-Working as a gas station attendant, Bonin returned to Downey to live with his parents, whom he resented for frequently requesting his help.
+This reportedly left him extremely frustrated.
+Bonin returned to Downey to live with his parents, whom he resented for frequently requesting his help.
+He found work as a gas station attendant.
 Several family members noted differences in his behavior after his military service, although Bonin refused to explain these changes.